Nathan Hill takes a close-up look at this bacterial product for the aquarium.

 Dosage is open to debate and one to two balls per 25 l/ 5.5 gal for routine maintenance is usually recommended.
 It’s hardly a precision measurement, accounting for any variances between balls.

-These balls are added either directly to the bottom of the tank or to the filter to eventually biodegrade.
+These balls are added directly to the filter (ideally in a bag) to eventually biodegrade.
+Re-dosing is advised to take place weekly.

 The winning factor is the omission of any claim that this will start an aquarium cycle.
 The product is intended as a standalone to existing biological activity, and although it claims to —and by all accounts should — help establish tanks, it’s not intended as a sole developer of filter bacteria.